photo colourisation

 Flower sellers in Victorian London

-Tried a square crop but reducing the height the image looked odd.
-Colourised the photo but many elements were still the original sepia colour (eg.) the baskets and the flowers.....hand coloured, the image looks fine.
-Either of these images would be suitable
+A square crop reduced the height of the image and looked odd.
+Colourising the photo by AI left many elements the original sepia colour (eg.) the baskets and the flowers.... this is why AI is not accurate and inconsistent.
+Hand coloured, the image looks fine.

 Back to Top